• Skip to primary navigation

 • Decorative Mouldings

-Decorative mouldings - In this project guide we take a look at all the different types of architectural and decorative mouldings that includes coving and cornices, dado rails, ceiling roses, skirting and architrave
+Decorative mouldings - Find out about the different types of decorative mouldings that includes coving and cornices, dado rails, ceiling roses and much more

 The word Artex was created by mixing two other words, artistic and texture and in 1935 Artex was launched on the home improvement market it began a phenomenal rise to popularity.